BeeeeenWANG/LLM-guided-cutting-plane-management/README.md

 # LLM-guided-cutting-plane-management

 ## Project Description
-This repository contains the official implementation for the paper: **LLM-guided Cutting-planes Management for Mixed-integer Linear Programming**.
+This repository contains the official implementation for the paper: **LLM-guided Cutting-plane Management for Mixed-integer Linear Programming**.
 We propose a novel method for adaptive separator configuration and cut selection in MILP solving using large language models (LLMs).
 Our approach leverages instance-specific structural characteristics to activate effective separators and select high-quality cuts, achieving significant performance improvements over heuristic-based and existing learning-based methods across five MILP problem classes.

 ## Requirements